Close

 Some providers like TSI specialize in transporting difficult-to-ship cargo, including valuable or antique dishware.
 TSI’s White Glove shipping service, for example, can include professional packing, and your boxes will never be carried by forklift or other heavy machinery so you can rest assured your dishes will be handled with care throughout their journey.

-If your dishes are not valuable or fragile, you could consider freight shipping, which can be more cost effective.
+If your dishes are not valuable or fragile, you could consider freight shipping, which can be more cost-effective.
 In this case, you would pack your own boxes and have them ready for curb-to-curb pickup and delivery.

 TSI TIP: Freight shippers will always price your shipment using a minimum billable weight.
 TSI’s minimum billable weight is 120lbs, which means that a few boxes weighing a cumulative 40 lbs will be priced as if they weigh 120 lbs.
 This is why it makes the most sense to ship your dishes as part of a larger household move.